RodrigoNunes2004/RodrigoNunes2004/README.md

 </p>

 <h2> 👨🏻‍💻 &nbsp;About Me </h2>

-Absolutely, Rodrigo.
-Here's a refined and more polished version of your personal statement that maintains your voice while enhancing clarity, flow, and impact.
-It highlights your technical depth, unique background, and collaborative mindset—all while sounding confident and approachable:

 I'm a full-stack software engineer with a passion for building scalable, modern, and thoughtfully architected digital solutions.
 My toolkit includes TypeScript, React, Next.js, Node.js, C#, ASP.NET Core, Docker, Azure, and PostgreSQL—technologies I use to craft responsive, performant applications that solve real-world problems.
 Specialising in modern web development, I focus on delivering intuitive user experiences with precision, leveraging tools like Shadcn UI and Tailwind CSS.
 My tech journey was shaped by years of discipline in the culinary world, where I learned to thrive under pressure, think creatively, and refine every detail.
 That same mindset now fuels my approach to software: clean code, clear architecture, and a relentless drive to improve.
 Whether I'm debugging containerised environments, optimising developer workflows with Git and GitHub CLI, or collaborating on open-source projects, I bring a solution-oriented attitude and a deep commitment to quality.
 I love working in agile, collaborative teams where knowledge-sharing and mentorship are part of the culture.